 If you’re up in the early hours heading out for a sunrise, keep your eyes peeled for some of the nocturnal species

 There’s 3 species of Possum in the Grampians.
 The Brushtail, Common Ringtail and the tiny Eastern Pygmy Possum.
+If you’re camping in the Grampians you’ll often hear and see the Brushtails around the sites at night.

 Of the 3 species of Gliders here, the Feather-tailed and Squirrel Gliders are incredibly elusive.
 But at night, if you’re in the right place at the right time, its not uncommon to see Sugar Gliders gliding between the trees.